-Williams practice engages with aspects of the painterly and cinematic and includes methods of image-generation that are intuitive and responsive to her environment.
-Through her work Williams explores connections between concepts of time and vitality, by looking at what emerges over time through the operations of different material traces.
-This follows her interest in locating the image in the world with a degree of slightness and flux.
+Fiona Williams is a visual artist based in Naarm Melbourne.
+Her practice engages with the painterly and cinematic, and includes methods of image-generation that are intuitive and responsive to her environment.
+Her work explores connections between concepts of time and vitality, by looking at what emerges over time through the operations of different material traces.
+The images produced are intended to be partial, and to differentiate in each iteration, and for viewers, in the time and place of exhibition.
+In this way, Williams' work considers how the image is constituted in the world with a degree of slightness and flux.